 “We wanted to create a better product for the fans, so that when they tuned in they were seeing the best of the best every time,” said PBR co-founder and nine-time World Champion Ty Murray.
 “Those expectations have been exceeded immensely, and the fact that this sport continues to grow is a gratifying notion, one that supports all the hard work and dedication of every member of the PBR.”

 The founders believed that bull riding deserved to be in the limelight and could succeed as a standalone sport.
 Each rider invested a hard-earned $1,000, some borrowing from family and friends, to start the PBR.

 “This is the only sport in the world that I can take anyone to see, whether they know anything about it or not, and I guarantee you that they won’t be able to take their eyes off of it,” Murray said.

-In early 2007, Spire Capital Partners finalized a deal with the PBR Board of Directors to acquire the interests of many of the retired founding riders and invest in the growth of the organization.
+In 2007, Spire Capital Partners finalized a deal with PBR to acquire the interests of many of the retired founding riders and invest in the growth of the organization.
 Those first 20 bull riders had turned their $1,000 into millions.

 In May 2015, PBR was acquired by Endeavor, a global leader in sports, entertainment and fashion.

 More than 500 bull riders from around the world including the United States, Australia, Brazil, Canada and Mexico hold PBR memberships.
 They compete in more than 200 bull riding events each year on the nationally-televised Unleash The Beast series, Pendleton Whisky Velocity Tour and Touring Pro Division, in addition to those held by international divisions in Australia, Brazil, Canada and Mexico.

 For every rider, the ultimate goal is to qualify for the PBR World Finals, the richest bull riding event on the planet, with the season champion receiving the golden World Championship buckle and $1 million bonus.